FilipaGo/payup-app-prototype-principle/README.md

 # PayUp App - Principle Prototype and Motion Study

+PayUp is a mobile app to manage shared expenses, receive and pay debts, without the need to expose banking information.
+All you need is a mobile phone number.

 **Userflow – Bot Walk Through:**

 *	Login with Email and Password;